 Luxury cruise line Cunard announced that as a result of the continued impact of Covid-19 it will be extending the pause to its voyages.

-For Queen Mary 2 and Queen Victoria, Cunard is cancelling all sailings that were due to depart up to and including 31 July 2020.
-For Queen Elizabeth, maintaining a shorter summer season in Alaska would not make these voyages viable, so the cruise line has taken the practical decision to cancel the entire Alaska season and all departures up to and including 8 September 2020.
+For Queen Mary 2 and Queen Victoria, Cunard is cancelling all sailings that were due to depart up to and including I November 2020.
+For Queen Elizabeth, maintaining a shorter summer season in Alaska would not make these voyages viable, so the cruise line has taken the practical decision to cancel the entire Alaska season and all departures up to and including 23 November 2020.

 Simon Palethorpe, President, Cunard said, “These are extraordinary times and this global outbreak continues to challenge Cunard and the travel industry as a whole.
 We would love nothing more than to bring our fleet back in to service, and give our guests the holidays they deserve and long for, but with the lockdowns and travel restrictions in place around the world, this is simply not possible at this time.”